 Richard has funded healthcare for 49 patients in 9 countries.

-Saitabu is a one-month-old baby from Kenya who has congenital spina bifida and hydrocephalus.
-Saitabu gets frequent fevers and vomiting due to the condition.
-He requires urgent surgery but the family was not able to raise funds needed.
-Saitabu's parents are peasant livestock keepers.
-They are not able to meet daily needs and those of their baby's cost of surgery.
-Saitabau has been diagnosed with hydrocephalus, a condition in which excess cerebrospinal fluid accumulates in the brain and increases intracranial pressure.
-As a result of his condition, Saitabau has been experiencing An increasing head circumference.
-Without treatment, Saitabau will experience severe physical and developmental delays.
-Our medical partner, African Mission Healthcare Foundation, is requesting $1,238 to cover the cost of surgery for Saitabau that will treat his hydrocephalus.
-The procedure will drain the excess fluid from Saitabau's brain.
-This will reduce intracranial pressure and greatly improve his quality of life.
-With proper treatment, Saitabau will hopefully develop into a strong, healthy young boy.
-Saitabau’s mother says, "Please help my son we can’t afford his treatment cost and he really needs this.”
+Yohana is a three-month-old baby boy and the youngest of his mother's five children.
+Yohana's father has two wives and a total of nine children.
+His parents are small scale farmers and livestock keepers, and their income is just enough to support the large family.
+Yohana's parents came from a remote village far from health facilities, so most mothers deliver at home through the help of midwives.
+Yohana has been diagnosed with hydrocephalus, a condition in which excess cerebrospinal fluid accumulates in the brain and increases intracranial pressure.
+As a result of his condition, Yohana has been experiencing fever and his head has been increasing in size.
+Without treatment, Yohana will experience severe physical and developmental delays.
+Our medical partner, African Mission Healthcare Foundation (AMH), is requesting $765 to cover the cost of surgery for Yohana to drain the excess fluid from his brain.
+The procedure is scheduled to take place on July 12th, and it will reduce intracranial pressure and greatly improve his quality of life.
+With proper treatment, Yohana will hopefully develop into a strong, healthy young boy.
+Yohana’s mother says, "Please help my baby, he cries a lot and it hurts me to see him suffering like this.”